nmshd/documentation/_docs_use-cases/use-case-transport-upload-own-file.md

 - An encrypted File is stored on the Backbone and can be shared by its references.
 - Only the metadata of the File is stored locally.
 - If `expiresAt` wasn't specified, the expiration date of the File will be set to a default value that corresponds to zero o'clock on the 31st of December, 9999.
+- If `title` wasn't provided, it will be set to an empty string `""` as default value.
 - The created File is returned.

 ## On Failure